Earth-Friendly Pet Odor & Stain Remover

 • Is DooDoo Voodoo "safe"?

-To download the PDF file of DooDoo Voodoo's MSDS, click here.
-You'll need Adobe Acrobat to view the file, which is only 34KB in size.
+To download the PDF file of DooDoo Voodoo's MSDS (Material Safety Data Sheet), click here.
+You'll need Adobe Acrobat to view the file, which is only 14KB in size.

 • What’s the shelf life for DooDoo Voodoo as compared to other products?

 DooDoo Voodoo has quite a long shelf life in both its RTU and concentrate forms.
-While other products, especially of the enzyme- and bacteria-based types, lose their effectiveness if not used immediately, DooDoo Voodoo can still be used effectively for up to a couple years or more after it was mixed.
-Over time its slight citrus scent may lessen, but its effectiveness for its intended purpose will not.
-If it separates, gently shake the bottle before using.
+While other products, especially of the enzyme- and bacteria-based types, can lose their effectiveness if not used immediately, DooDoo Voodoo can still be used effectively for a number of years after it was mixed.
+Over time its slight citrus scent may lessen, but its effectiveness for its intended purpose will not if you store it correct.
+That means not in bright light and not in high or low temperatures.
+I suggest you keep it in the dark and in an area that's ~ 70 degrees.
+By the way, if the mixture separates (like milk & cream), just gently shake or rock the bottle before using DooDoo Voodoo.

 • Does DooDoo Voodoo come with a money-back guarantee?

 However, the lack of a money-back guarantee shouldn’t stop you from purchasing DooDoo Voodoo and having the utmost confidence in it.
 Why?
-As a successful businessman, as a 20-year animal advocate, as the cofounder of two federally licensed animal charities, as the cofounder of a nonprofit low-cost spay/neuter clinic and as a person who has devoted over 100 hours each week to animal welfare without pay, you can trust my word when I tell you that DooDoo Voodoo works just as well as I say it does.
-I make no claims to be holier than thou, but I have, indeed, lectured on ethics in business at the college level and do my best to run our companies (and charities, when active) by the Golden Rule.
+As a successful worldwide businessman; as a high-level animal advocate since 1983; as the cofounder of two federally licensed animal charities; as the cofounder of a nonprofit low-cost spay/neuter clinic; as the founder of a charity foundation; as someone who's lectured at a statewide veterinary conference at the Purdue University Veterinary School; and as a person who for many years has devoted as much as 100+ hours each week to animal welfare without pay (while spending enormous amounts of our own money), you can trust my word when I tell you that DooDoo Voodoo works just as well as I say it does.
+I make no claims to be holier than thou, but I have, indeed, lectured repeatedly on ethics in business at the college level in multiple states and do my best to run our companies (and charities) by the Golden Rule.

 Before we leave this subject, I want to mention that I’ve known many people who tried to get other so-called odor neutralizers’ makers to refund their money when their products didn’t work for the customer.
 Literally not one person I know has ever actually gotten his or her money back, because the products’ manufacturers always seem to find ways out of making good on their money-back guarantees.
 Here at Four On The Floor, just because we deal in Voodoo doesn’t mean we rely on smoke & mirrors.
 We give you our word that DooDoo Voodoo works as well as we say it does.